Angelika Kausche

 Angelika Kausche (born October 7, 1962) is a German-born American politician.
-She is a member of the Georgia House of Representatives, affiliated with the Democratic Party, representing Georgia House District 50.
+She is a former member of the Georgia House of Representatives, affiliated with the Democratic Party, who represented Georgia House District 50 from 2019 to 2023.

 Personal life and education

 Kausche is a German-American, born in Wuppertal, who relocated to the United States in 1997 and became a naturalized American citizen in 2011.
 She possesses a Masters of Business Administration from the University of Trier in Germany and a Masters in Organizational Communication from Western Michigan University.

 Kausche first moved to Georgia in 2015 and is involved in volunteer work as well as her local Rotary Club in Johns Creek, Georgia.

 Career

 Before immigrating to the United States, Kausche had worked in German banks for several years.
 In the years following her relocation, Kausche taught as an adjunct professor at various colleges in both Michigan and North Carolina.
 Kausche is now retired.

 Kausche was first elected to the Georgia House of Representatives in 2018 after an atypical campaign that saw Kausche flip her hitherto Republican district, winning by 317 votes.
-Kausche serves on the Environment, Higher Education, and Small Business Development committees in the Georgia House.
+Kausche served on the Environment, Higher Education, and Small Business Development committees in the Georgia House.